camilla-ip/marcp2/Revision1/README.md

 ### Overview

-The following instructions will describe how to re-generate the analysis presented in the MARC Phase 2 data release paper from the MinION data generated
+The following instructions describe how to re-generate the analysis presented in Revision 1 of the MARC Phase 2 paper.

+### Download and installation

+ cd <THIRD-PARTY-SOFTWARE-DIR>
+ git clone git@github.com:camilla-ip/marcp2.git

+You should now have a subdirectory called marcp2.

-### Pre-requisites
+### Software dependencies

-Third-party software (specified version or higher):
+Third-party bioinformatics software (specified version or higher):
 - bwa 0.7.12-r1039
 - git
 - marcoporo 1.0